Increase Blog Engagement in 6 Easy Steps

 The content you create should be something your readers are going to want; relevant to them, informative, unique and engaging.

-It needs to be something they WANT to share with your friends and colleagues.
+It needs to be something they WANT to share with their friends and colleagues.
 Again, easier said than done, but far from impossible, no matter what your subject matter.

 Before you start writing, spend a few minutes planning it out, structuring it so it reads well and has a narrative path, linking to other posts where relevant, using relevant keywords and do it regularly.
 Regular blogging is key to building a community that engages.